 In Jerusalem generations have cried and prayed out their needs before God.

 Indeed to this day little pieces of paper with prayers and petitions are rolled up and inserted in the broken mortar between the bricks of the Wailing Wall.

 Since the first day’s batch of prayers placed within the cracks, requests have been flowing daily–“May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice.”
 Psalm 141:2

-The Prayer Wall stands as a physical shrine of the thousands of prayers offered in this special place at St. Simeon Skete where we stand with deep devotion with you as we raise our hearts and minds to God with longing, tears and confidence.
+The Prayer Wall stands as a physical shrine of the thousands of prayers offered in this special place where we stand with deep devotion with you as we raise our hearts and minds to God with longing, tears and confidence.
 We encourage you to visit this shrine.
 Most of all, stand, kneel or prostrate here with reverence, faith and quiet that deep sympathy and mercy always demands of us

 In 2011, The wall accepted its first prayer request…

 After you say your prayers at the Prayer Wall, when you leave and go into the marketplace, do so with this commission: “…go ye and learn…I will have mercy, and not sacrifice.” -St. Matthew 9:13”